Elvis10ten/notes/src/papers/2022-09-16-the-problem-of-thinking-too-much.md

-# The Problem of Thinking Too Much — Paper Summary
+# The Problem of Thinking Too Much

 Today's summary is about a  [paper](https://statweb.stanford.edu/~cgates/PERSI/papers/thinking.pdf)  written by Persi Diaconis in 2003.